OctopusDeploy/docs/docs/administration/retention-policies/index.md

 #### Rollbacks

 Octopus will never remove the latest release or the release previous to the latest in any lifecycle phase.
-This is to allow you to deploy the previous release in case you need to rollback for any reason.
+This allows you to deploy the previous release in case you need to rollback for any reason.
 Learn more about how [retention policies work with lifecycle phases](#retention-policies-and-lifecycle-phases) below.

 ### Tentacle files {#targets-whats-deleted}